-Chicken wings.
-Different izakayas have different ways of making their Tebasaki.
+Another great izakaya food is chicken wings, tebasaki, Different izakayas have different ways of making their Tebasaki.
 Fried with soy sauce, deep-fried with salt, served cold… let your imagination run wild with this dish!

 Most izakayas have a great sashimi plate option where you get a few different types of sashimi.
 If you’re ambivalent about sashimi, this will be a good option as you can try different kinds of sashimi and figure out which kinds you like.